 Even for experienced surgeons it is challenging when they are faced with implantation in irradiated bone.
-Careful planning and implant therapy parameters (bone amount, implant type, implantation technique and protocol) have to be taken into consideration.
-Also, irradiated bone issues are of great importance; some bones are more prone to osteoradionecrosis than others; the amount of radiation dose - if over 50 Gy, the risk of osteoradionecrosis (ORN) is much higher; the frequency and period of radiation therapy also play an important role in the risk of ORN [1, 2, 3].
+Careful planning and implant therapy parameters (bone amount, implant type, implantation technique, and protocol) have to be taken into consideration.
+Also, irradiated bone issues are of great importance; some bones are more prone to osteoradionecrosis than others; if the amount of radiation dose is over 50 Gy, the risk of osteoradionecrosis (ORN) is much higher; frequency and duration of radiation therapy also play an important role in the risk of ORN [1, 2, 3].

 Correspondingly, the success of implant therapy in irradiated tissue depends on the quality of the bone.
 The highly mineralized bone, like zygoma, is typically very resistant to infection and stable to resorption.
-This is why disk implants which are placed in compact bone, are, in our opinion the method of choice [1, 9].
+This is why disk implants placed in compact bone are, in our opinion, the method of choice [1, 9].
 Nevertheless, the blood supply to the bone tissue is one of the essential factors, as well as the number and preservation of the cellular elements of the bone.
-Irradiated bone has reduced the proliferation of bone marrow, collagen, periosteal and endosteal cells.
+Proliferation of bone marrow, collagen, periosteal and endosteal cells is reduced in an irradiated bone.
 Due to these factors, bone after radiation therapy is specifically prone to osteoradionecrosis.
-General health factors like age or chronic illness (diabetes), risk of relapse, and nicotine consumption, are also contributing to the failure of implant therapy in irradiated bone [5-9].
+General health factors like age or chronic illness (diabetes), risk of relapse, and nicotine consumption, are also contributing factors to the failure of implant therapy in irradiated bone [5-9].

-The difference is that double disk implants (two explanted) generally have slightly smaller ISQ values than triple disks because of a reduced number of retaining disks.
-Furthermore, two double disk implants were placed in the orbital part of the frontal bone and the triple disk implant was in the body of the zygomatic bone which made all of the difference.
-In the orbital part of the frontal and zygomatic bone, our previous studies showed a high cortical thickness of 1.9 and 2.7 mm respectively.
-The zygomatic bone has thicker compact bone compared to the frontal bone, it is less porous (5.7% compared to 6.7%) which gives better support for integrated implants [1, 2, 3].
-Also, while radiotherapy the zygomatic bone was not affected as much as the orbital part of the frontal bone since it was not in the main focus of irradiation, so we assume that's one of the reasons why it was not so susceptible to ORN.
+The difference is that double-disk implants (the two explanted) generally have slightly smaller ISQ values than triple-disks implants because of a reduced number of retaining disks.
+Furthermore, two double-disk implants were placed in the orbital part of the frontal bone and the tripledisk one was in the body of the zygomatic bone, which made all the difference.
+In the orbital part of the frontal and zygomatic bone, our previous studies showed a high cortical thickness of 1.9 mm and 2.7 mm, respectively.
+The zygomatic bone has thicker compact bone compared to the frontal bone, it is less porous (5.7% compared to 6.7%), which gives better support for integrated implants [1, 2, 3].
+Also, we assume that the zygomatic bone was not affected as much as the orbital part of the frontal bone during radiotherapy because it was not in the main focus of irradiation, hence it was not as susceptible to ORN.

 Conservative treatment in combination with antibiotic therapy is helpful.
-Hyperbaric oxygen (HBO) therapy involves breathing pure oxygen in a pressurized dive chamber [10-13].
+HBOT involves breathing pure oxygen in a pressurized dive chamber [10-13].
 This specialized chamber promotes healing by allowing more oxygen to dissolve in the blood, which results in more oxygen being delivered to tissues.
-HBO is often used as the first line of treatment for ORN, but there is debate about how effective it is.
-Treatment usually consists of daily "dives" for a total of 20 to 40 dive sessions over several weeks [12, 13, 14].
+HBOT is often used as the first line of treatment for ORN, but there is an ongoing debate on its effectiveness.
+The treatment usually consists of daily "dives" for a total of 20-40 dive sessions over several weeks [12, 13, 14].

-Some implantologists insert an extra (submerged) implant as a precaution as a reserve for eventual use when implant failure is expected.
-In the presented case, we couldn't use a submerged implant because it was also affected by osteoradionecrosis.
-However, the fact that the triple disk survived, allowed the patient to continue using the orbital prosthesis.
+Some implantologists insert an extra (submerged) implant as a precaution as a reserve for possible use when implant failure is expected.
+In the presented case, we were not able to use a submerged implant because it was also affected by osteoradionecrosis.
+However, the fact that the triple-disk survived allowed the patient to continue using the orbital prosthesis.
 In our opinion, the zygomatic bone is the ideal place for extraoral implants because of its somewhat higher compact bone thickness and lower porosity compared to the orbital part of the frontal bone, as those are the main two areas for disk implant placement.